ajcanterbury/CLH/README.md

 You will need:
 * Node.JS v8+
-* A browser that supports Web Components (so no IE, Edge, or older browser).
-Firefox users must be at least version 63.0.
+* A browser that supports Web Components (so no IE, or older browser).

 ### Installing & Running